garrettthomaskth/LargeMatrixEquations.jl/README.md

-# LME_Pack (Large Matrix Equations Package)
+# LargeMatrixEquations
-**LME_Pack** is a package that implements popular Numerical Methods for Large Scale Matrix Equations in Julia.
+**LargeMatrixEquations** is a package that implements popular Numerical Methods for Large Scale Matrix Equations in Julia.

 ####Included methods for solving the following matrix equations
 ###Generalized Lyapunov Equation: